roelzkie15/python-microservices-patterns/README.md

 It also amplify scalability as read databases or replicas data sources can be placed in a geolocation where data consumer can access information with reduced response latency.

-See python example CQRS example [here](https://github.com/roelzkie15/python-microservices-patterns/tree/cqrs/cqrs-example).
+See python CQRS example [here](https://github.com/roelzkie15/python-microservices-patterns/tree/cqrs/cqrs-example).

 ## Event Sourcing <div id="event-sourcing"/>